KeithIMyers/chromiumos-docs/security_review_howto.md

 development cycle, or shortly after the branch is cut.
 The Chrome OS security team tracks features by looking at *Launch bugs* filed in [crbug.com], which are also mirrored in [chromefeatures.googleplex.com]. **As long as the feature has an associated launch bug, the security team will track it**.
+The new launch bug template allows feature owners to initiate a security review by flipping the *Launch-Security* flag to *Review-Requested*.
+The security team tracks this flag as well.

-Make sure that the launch bug links to a design doc that includes a section covering the security implications of the feature. **The rest of this document describes what questions such a "Security implications" section should answer and what concerns it should address**.
+In order to streamline the process as much as possible, make sure that the launch bug links to a design doc that includes a section covering the security implications of the feature. **The rest of this document describes what questions such a "Security implications" section should answer and what concerns it should address**.

-Launch bugs include a set of cross-functional review flags, one of which is the security flag.
-The security team will flip this flag after the feature owner has successfully engaged the security team to understand the security implications of the feature. **Don't think of the security review process as an arbitrary bar set by the security team that you have to pass no matter what**.
+Launch bugs include a set of cross-functional review flags, which includes the *Launch-Security* flag mentioned above.
+The security team will flip this flag to *Yes* after the feature owner has successfully engaged the security team to understand (and address or mitigate) the security implications of the feature.
+**Don't think of the security review process as an arbitrary bar set by the security team that you have to pass no matter what**.
 Instead, think of it as the process by which you take ownership of the security implications of the feature, so that you are shipping something that doesn't detract from the overall security posture of the product.

-Even if you consider that the feature is trivial, or has no security implications, **please refrain from flipping the security flag in the launch bug yourself**.
+Even if you consider that the feature is trivial, or has no security implications, **please refrain from flipping the security flag in the launch bug to *NA* or *Yes* yourself**.
 In most cases, features are not as trivial as they initially appear.
 More importantly, the security team uses these flags to track features and work on our side.
-We will flip the security flag when the feature is ready.
+We will flip the security flag to *Yes* when the feature is ready.

 If the feature is big or complex, or if you find yourself implementing something that needs to go against the recommendations in this document, please reach out